-In terms of overall debt, the data suggests that debt is not necessarily a bad thing.
-The most successful 66 operations carried the highest debt level at 57.2% debt-to-asset ratio.
-In general, if an operation's percentage return on assets is larger than the interest cost of debt, then borrowing can be profitable.
-This appears to be the case with the successful FARM Assistance producers.
-In contrast, the financially stressed and financially stable operations' debt load (34.3% and 36.0%, respectively) is likely the result of compounding cash flow deficits over a 10-year projection.
 Table 3 provides details of the financial performance of all producers and compares the three groups by projected success.
 There is a clear distinction in profitability among the three groups.
-The most successful producers generate an average net cash farm income (NCFI) per acre of \$99.10, compared to \$71.10 and \$45.10 for the stable and stressed producers, respectively.
+The most successful producers generate an average net cash farm income (NCFI) per acre of \$154, compared to \$103 and \$30 for the stable and stressed producers, respectively.
 The standard deviation of NCFI measures the risk in profitability.
 In terms of probability, the standard deviation describes a range of potential NCFI that the producer will realize about 70% of the time.
 The lower end of the range is the average NCFI minus the standard deviation, and the upper end is average NCFI plus the standard deviation.
-For example, the average stable producer has a NCFI per acre of \$71.10 and a \$75.80 standard deviation.
-That means that just over two-thirds of the time he would expect to see a NCFI in the range between - \$4.70 per acre and
+For example, the average stable producer has a NCFI per acre of \$103 and a \$118 standard deviation.
+That means that just over two-thirds of the time he would expect to see a NCFI in the range between - \$15 per acre and \$221 per acre.

-\$146.90 per acre.
 A larger standard deviation means a wider, more risky range is possible with the same 70% probability.
-Each of the FARM Assistance groups faces the risk of negative net cash farm income.
+The stable and stressed groups face a much more significant risk of negative net cash farm income.